korinnalindemann/korinnalindemann.github.io/_pages/about.md

 Feel free to contact me if you would like to connect and talk about projects, common interests or anything else at [korinna.lindemann@uni-mannheim.de](mailto:korinna.lindemann@uni-mannheim.de)!

-**News**
+<b>News</b>
-- November 2025: I'm giving a presentation on intergenerational social mobility and political participation of immigrants (project w/ Iva Srbinovska) at the Forum sur l'intégration in Montréal
+- Nov.
+2025: I'm giving a presentation on intergenerational social mobility and political participation of immigrants (project w/ Iva Srbinovska) at the [Forum sur l'intégration in Montréal](https://www.forum-integration.org/)
-- October 2025: My paper Political Socialization and Immigrants’ Support for Progressive Politics: The Case of Green Parties (w/ António Valentim) got conditionally accepted at *Political Science Research and Methods*!
+- Oct.
+2025: Our paper Political Socialization and Immigrants’ Support for Progressive Politics: The Case of Green Parties (w/ António Valentim) got conditionally accepted at *Political Science Research and Methods*!